-- (1) Action Required Within 14 days.
-An order denying plan confirmation may provide that the case may be dismissed unless, within 14 days after the entry of the order denying confirmation, the debtor: - (A) files an amended plan and any plan motions, or - (B) converts the case to a case under another chapter. - (2) Plan Motions.
-If an amended plan is filed following denial of confirmation of a plan, any plan motions must be refiled as amended or renewed motions. - (e) Multiple Denials of Confirmation.
+(1) Action Required Within 14 days.
+An order denying plan confirmation may provide that the case may be dismissed unless, within 14 days after the entry of the order denying confirmation, the debtor:

+- (A) files an amended plan and any plan motions, or - (B) converts the case to a case under another chapter.

+(e) Multiple Denials of Confirmation.
 If two or more plans have been denied confirmation in a case, the trustee may include in an objection to any subsequent plan a motion to dismiss the case for prejudicial delay to creditors.
 Separate notice of the request for dismissal is not required.